How to Dispute a Card or Online Charge

 - A product or service you were charged for, but never received

-- A purchase return or cancelation that you were promised credit for, but you never received
+- A purchase return or cancellation that you were promised credit for, but you never received

 What Happens When You Dispute a Charge?